The Thyroid Gland

 The Immune System

 The commonest form of thyroid disease is hypothyroidism and the majority of this is Hashimoto’s -type autoimmune thyroiditis.
-I try to also, as well as organising thyroid hormone replacement, also do anything I can to rebalance the immune system because Hashimoto’s is frequently just one aspect of a larger autoimmune type response in the person’s body.
+I also try to, as well as organising thyroid hormone replacement, also do anything I can to rebalance the immune system because Hashimoto’s is frequently just one aspect of a larger autoimmune type response in the person’s body.

 Can I get off my thyroid hormone ?